C-for-Chinese@JC Conference 2022

 Dr. Yuk-lin Choi, Secretary for Education, Education Bureau, gives opening speech virtually

-Dr. York Chow, Chairman of the Advisory Committee, C-for-Chinese@JC (left), Dr. Gabriel Leung (centre), and Mr. Vijay Harilela, Founder, Federation of Hong Kong Ethnic Communities (right), host the gimmick ceremony
+Dr. York Chow, Chairman of the Advisory Committee, C-for-Chinese@JC (left), Dr. Gabriel Leung (centre), and Mr. Vijay Harilela, President of the India Association Hong Kong (right), host the gimmick ceremony

 Group photo of Dr. Rizwan Ullah, Vice Principal of Law Ting Pong Secondary School (1st left), Mr. Kenneth Wu, Head of Education Division, Tung Wah Group of Hospitals (2nd left), Dr. Ferrick Chu, Director of Policy, Research and Training, Equal Opportunities Commission (2nd right), Dr. Sanly Kam Member of Commission on Children (1st right) and the three officiating guests